Stock market today: Wall Street slumps and 10-year yield tumbles below 4% on slowing economy

-The S&P 500 was down 0.8% in midday trading after weak data on U.S. manufacturing helped extinguish a morning rally of 0.8%.
-The Dow Jones Industrial Average was down 466 points, or 1.1%, as of 11:15 a.m.
-Eastern time, and the Nasdaq composite was 1% lower.
+The S&P 500 was down 1% in midday trading after weak data on U.S. manufacturing helped extinguish a rally from earlier in the morning.
+The Dow Jones Industrial Average was down 508 points, or 1.2%, as of 11:55 a.m.
+Eastern time, and the Nasdaq composite was 1.4% lower.

 The action was even stronger in the bond market, where the yield on the 10-year Treasury yield tumbled below 4%, back to where it was in February.
 Besides the soft manufacturing data, other reports in the morning showed that the number of U.S. workers applying for jobless benefits hit its highest level in a year and that productivity for U.S. workers improved during the spring.